team1306/Chairmans2018/README.md

 # Chairmans2018
-OFfical code for the 2018 Chairman's Visual...
-ChEx Mix
+Offical code for the 2018 Chairman's Visual, ChEx Mix

-Note: The only working version is eganTest.ino
+The code currently running on the visual: ~~eganTest.ino~~ ~~showcase.ino~~ idk

-The code currently running on the visual is ~~eganTest.ino~~ showcase.ino
+Currently:

-Showcase.ino was created so that the Visual's LEDs Change colors while the visual is hung up
+  Getting ready to hang visual, showcase.ino should be running once hung.